DigitME2/oee_server/README.md

 # OEE Monitoring Webapp

-This project was made to monitor OEE for machines
+This software was created to track Overall Equipment Effectiveness (OEE) using Android tablets and IOT devices.

-This constitutes the central server, which can receive live OEE data from client and is accessed through a flask webapp.
+This constitutes the central server, which can receive live OEE data from clients and is accessed through a web browser.

-The app is accompanied by an Android app, which connects to the server and takes manual input to set the state of its assigned machine.
+This software is accompanied by an Android app, which connects to the server and takes manual input to set the state of its assigned machine.
+[The app APK can be downloaded from here.](https://github.com/DigitME2/MachineMonitoring/releases)

 ## Setup